 I have just professed my love to a girl who laughs at me when I say, “I like you,” and explains away why I actually don’t when I tell her again that I do.
 In response to this trauma of failure and break of heart, I decide to anesthetize the pain with an adventure.
 Adventure is the perfect drug for these cases.
 Fun, affordable at times, mind- and time-consuming, and—for the most part—it can be legal.
 Dad’s right.
 Adventure it is.
 The perfect medicine.
 Continue reading “Serendipity on the Metro”

 BY BRITTANY TYLER Why me?
 If there is one single question that all Jews have asked since Father Abraham, it could be no other.
 Jews have always been kicked out, singled out, persecuted, excluded, resented and unwanted, ridiculed, fooled, denied, and forced to hide–and all for no other reason than being “God’s chosen people.”
-Yet … Continue reading The Last Exile
+Yet for what purpose did God choose them?
+To suffer?
+Until … Continue reading The Last Exile